EdJoPaTo/website-stalker-example/work/frame/de-en-products-desktop-diy-amd-aimax300-configuration-new.md

 (Out of stock)  +€29

- Audio
+ Audio – Audio Expansion Card

  Details

  Audio Expansion Card
 ----------

 The Audio Expansion Card contains a 3.5mm headphone jack, which supports audio input and output.
 This Expansion Card provides increased dynamic range and improved signal to noise ratio in comparison to the Framework Laptop 13 built-in audio jack.

 Close